Federal buildings in the United States

 Federal buildings in the United States house offices of the United States government that provide services to state and city level population centers.
-These federal buildings are often literally named Federal Building, with this moniker displayed on the property; they may share real estate with federal courthouses.
+These federal buildings are often literally named "Federal Building", with this moniker displayed on the property.
+They may share real estate with federal courthouses.

+Federal buildings around the country have frequently been the site of protests, generally for issues in which the Federal government is understood to play a key role, and especially for anti-war demonstrations.

 There are design issues specific to federal buildings, relating to their multipurpose functions and concerns related to the fact of their association with the government.
-For example, as symbols of the government, they may potentially be focus of protests or threats, so there are security issues.
+For example, as symbols of the government, they may potentially be the focus of protests or threats, so there are security issues.
 Also environmental impacts and environmentally sound design may be more important.

 A committee set up by President John F. Kennedy in 1962 issued "Guiding Principles for Federal Architecture".
 Towards improving design of federal buildings in the United States, "the committee recommended architecture that would convey the 'dignity, enterprise, vigor, and stability of the American Government.'
 Designers and officials were encouraged to pay special attention to site selection and layout, including landscape development."

 Some architects specialize in federal building designs.